MinBZK/python-project-template/README.md

 * A editorconfig file so editors enforce formatting
 * A default .gitgignore
 * A default pre-commit-config
-* A .python-version file for users that use pyenv
 * A EUPL v1.2 Licence
 * A basic Docker setup
+* publiccode.yml

 ## How to use this template repository

 When creating a new Repository select this template repository as the base.

-After the repository is create make sure to change the following: (we may need to consider copier to automate this)
+After the repository is created make sure to change the following (we may need to consider copier to automate this):

 * change the owners in the the .github/CODEOWNERS
 * run a global rename command where you rename new_name to your project name